ndf-zz/leuro-m20-bbb/README.md

 ## Building

-Edit the socket, screen configuration, and UID/GID defines, then compile leuro-m20-bbb using make:
+Edit the socket, screen configuration, and UID/GID defines then compile leuro-m20-bbb using make:

 	$ make